BattleFishManMc/paper-troubleshoot/README.md

 #### TNT in world eater isn't falling

 Spigot limits the amount of TNT entities that can be processed per game tick.
-World eaters use a very large amount of TNT entities to blow up the world and will very easily hit this limit where its physics and aging won't update.
+World eaters use a very large amount of TNT entities to eat the world and will very easily hit this limit where its physics and aging won't update.
 This is configurable.

 In `spigot.yml` change the following setting: